 Program Fee – Airport pick up, orientation, t-shirt, program supervision, accommodation and two meals per day during volunteer placement period, In-country 24/7 volunteer support and In-country administration costs.

 What additional costs will I have?

-Visa, flights, travel insurance (mandatory), vaccinations, Spanish lessons (compulsory course of at least 20 hours if volunteering for more than 2 weeks for all volunteers who are not fluent), souvenirs, trips or tours you do while in the country, transfer back to the airport from program, spending money (volunteers in Ecuador generally find US$30 to be sufficient for basic weekly expenses).
+Visa, flights, travel insurance (mandatory), vaccinations, Spanish lessons (compulsory course of at least 20 hours if volunteering for more than 2 weeks for all volunteers who are not fluent), lunch, souvenirs, trips or tours you do while in the country, transfer back to the airport from program, spending money (volunteers in Ecuador generally find US$30 to be sufficient for basic weekly expenses).